 Music has a healing power and is used in hospitals, nursing homes, and healthcare settings across the country.
 It’s proven to reduce stress, pain perception, blood pressure, respiration, and nausea.
 Healthcare professionals have documented that music provides positive changes in patients’ mood, level of communication, response and reaction, range of movement, cognitive abilities, confidence and self-esteem.
 Its non-chemical effects are profound and have even been said to have the same effect that medication can have to reduce pain.

 The Healing Notes program was developed as a way to provide artists of all walks of life, from the community, hospital staff, area schools and colleges, professional musicians, and collaborating musicians; anyone who has an interest in share their love of music with others.
 Musical performances are free of charge to our customers and we do not pay performers for their service.

-Musical performances and music include, but are not limited to, the following:
+Performances and music include, but are not limited to, the following:

-- Barber Shop Quartet
+- Barber shop quartet

 As a healthcare organization, it’s our intent to ensure that musicians have been properly vetted and sharing their philosophy of healing and support of our patients, families and visitors.